 Raw Ajwain Honey collected from Ajwain farms of Rajasthan and bees used is Apis mellifera.
-Due the the nectar is of ajwain tree this is called as raw ajwain honey.
+Due the the nectar is of ajwain tree this is called as raw ajwain honey and has less thickness.
+This honey taste like ajwain or herbal taste.

 1) Improve Digestion.